James Hetfield – Biography

-Aside from rocking the rhythm guitar and occasional guitar solo, not to mention singing his guts out on every single tune, Hetfield has found himself in some unfortunate onstage accidents throughout his tenure with Metallica.
-The most famous accident had to have been in 1992 at Olympic Stadium in Montreal when a pyrotechnic exploded during the band's performance of ‘Fade to Black.’
+Aside from rocking the rhythm guitar and occasional guitar solo—not to mention singing his guts out on every single tune—Hetfield has found himself in some unfortunate onstage accidents throughout his tenure with Metallica.
+The most famous accident has to be in 1992 at Olympic Stadium in Montreal when a pyrotechnic exploded during the band's performance of "Fade to Black."
 While his guitar probably saved his life by shielding him from the full fire blast, his left side was still torched by flames.
 His hand, arm, eyebrows, face and hair were all burned.
 Hetfield, being the pure rock star that he is, found himself back onstage performing with his band just 17 days later (although his guitar duties were relinquished to former guitar tech John Marshall while he recovered).
 Second and third-degree burns were no match for the fire inside Hetfield.

 Hetfield is a rock star, plain and simple.
 When he's not rocking onstage with his brothers in Metallica or writing material for the band, he is an avid outdoorsman who enjoys every activity from skateboarding and hunting to riding motorcycles and checking out a classic hot rod show.

-While is collection of guitars is too massive to document, Hetfield has long been an endorser of ESP Guitars, and is known to pick up a Gibson Explorer, Flying V or Les Paul every now and again.
-He jams on Ernie Ball Power Slinky strings and uses killer custom Black Fang picks created by Dunlop.
-As for his amplifiers, he's used a wide range of them, from Marshall and Randall to his current tour set-up that includes Mesa-Boogie, Diezel and Roland amps.
+While his collection of guitars is too massive to document, Hetfield has long been an endorser of ESP Guitars and is known to pick up a Gibson Explorer, Flying V or Les Paul every now and again.
+He jams on Ernie Ball Power Slinky strings and uses many cool picks, including custom Black Fang picks created by Dunlop.
+As for his amplifiers, he's used a wide range of them, from Marshall and Randall to a tour set-up that includes Mesa-Boogie, Diezel and Roland amps.